 - Everything You Need to Know before Visiting Dublin for the First Time

-The second day of my four-day Ireland itinerary started with a taxi ride to the Molly Malone Statue on Suffolk Street. ( I prefer to walk rather than take a taxi, but try to avoid walking in dark hours as much as I can even in one of the safest countries in the world.)
+The second day of my 4-day Ireland trip started with a taxi ride to the Molly Malone Statue on Suffolk Street. ( I prefer to walk rather than take a taxi, but try to avoid doing it in the dark as much as I can even in one of the safest countries in the world.)

 TIP: Although not the highest point in the country, the place surprises with incredible views and the strongest winds you’ve ever experienced.
-So make sure to bring extra layers with you.
-If your visit to the Cliffs of Moher is part of your late fall or winter Ireland itinerary, warm jackets, scarfs, hats, and gloves are a must.
+So make sure to bring along extra layers.
+If your visit to the Cliffs of Moher is part of your late fall or winter Ireland itinerary, warm jackets, scarfs, hats, and gloves are mandatory.

 Lunch and Afternoon Trip

 I personally believe that raising animals for meat doesn’t benefit anybody.
-Moreover, according to farm owner, Ed, it’s getting harder and harder to keep this type of farms afloat.
-However, this quick stop shows you a different and integral part of Irish culture.
+Moreover, according to the farm owner, Ed, it’s getting harder and harder to keep this type of farms afloat.
+However, this quick stop shows you a different and integral part of the Irish culture and heritage.

 Lunch and Afternoon Hike